chadrik/noflo-runtime-websocket/README.md

 testing a runtime
 -----------------

 1. Edit `spec/TestNetwork.coffee`.
-Uncomment the following code and change the name and port to match your runtime:
+Uncomment the following code (by removing the coffeescript block comments `###`) and change the name and port to match your runtime:

   ```coffeescript
   tests.testRuntime( 'protoflo',